FalkRaft/FalkRaft-BP/README.md

 - /function staff/fr-op
 - /function staff/fr-vanish (not in use: still a work in progress)
 - /function staff/reportA

+How to set up:
+- You don't need to do anything, but add a command block with the command: /function load, in it.
+(Requirement of command block may change)

 Ones in development:
 - animation.json files for loading the function files and thing that function files can’t.